Skip to content

 Pennsylvania

-In 2021, when Pennsylvania had what was then the second-highest corporate income tax rate in the nation after Iowa’s (subsequently reduced) 12 percent, lawmakers enacted HB 1342, a multi-year phasedown of the corporate net income tax rate.
-Starting in tax year 2023, the bill reduced Pennsylvania’s corporate net income tax rate from 9.99 percent to 8.99 percent, with further 0.5 percentage point reductions each year until 2031, when the rate will be 4.99 percent.
-Consequently, for 2025, corporations will face a flat 7.99 percent income tax in Pennsylvania, down from 8.49 percent in 2024.
+In 2021, Pennsylvania lawmakers enacted HB 1342, a multi-year phasedown of the corporate net income tax rate.
+Beginning in tax year 2023, the law reduced Pennsylvania’s corporate net income tax rate from 9.99 percent to 8.99 percent, with additional 0.5 percentage point reductions scheduled for each year until 2031, when the rate is scheduled to reach 4.99 percent.
+Consequently, for 2026, corporations will face a flat 7.49 percent income tax in Pennsylvania, down from 7.99 percent in 2025.

 Stay informed on the tax policies impacting you.